-In West Virginia in 2011, 17.8 percent of the State's residents were living below the poverty level.
-The poverty rate ranged from a low of 10.8 percent in Putnam County in Central West Virginia to a high of 40.8 percent in McDowell County in Southern West Virginia.
+In West Virginia in 2010, 316,155 persons or 18.1% percent of the State's residents were living below the poverty level.
+The poverty rate ranged from a low of 9.2% in Jefferson County in the eastern panhandle of West Virginia to a high of 40.8% in McDowell County in southern West Virginia.
+(The 2011 County statistics were not available.)